luk036/luk036.github.io/algo4dfm/useful_skew.md

 ### Why not

+Some common challenges when implementing useful skew design include:

-- Need more engineer training.
+- need more engineer training
-- Balanced clock-tree is more difficult to build.
+- difficulty in building a balanced clock-tree
-- Don't know how to handle process variation, multi-corner-multi-mode, ..., etc.
+- uncertainty in how to handle process variation and multi-corner multi-mode issues ..., etc.

 ### Why

-If you do it correctly,
+If these challenges are overcome and useful skew design is implemented correctly,

-- spend less time for struggling the timing issues, or
+- it can lead to less time spent on timing issues
-- get better chip performance or yield.
+- get better chip performance or yield

 ---